 At certain stages of time, Japanese tattoo designs were characterized with elaborate details.
 However, there was also a time that the tattoos looked like small markings that looked like a mole.
 This was during the time when the tattoo served as the reminder of of cherished romantic moments like what part of the body had been touched by a partner.
 Interestingly, at a particular time of Japanese history, tattoos were used to express political and social sentiments.
 Regardless of their place in society, almost everyone in Japan wore tattoos to make their sentiments regarding the political status of Japan from the seventeenth century to the nineteenth century known.

-You have read this article Japanese Tattoo Designs with the title Japanese Tattoo Designs.
-You can bookmark this page URL https://timberlinchen.blogspot.com/2013/02/japanese-tattoo-designs.html.
+with the title Japanese Tattoo Designs.
+You can bookmark this page URL http://timberlinchen.blogspot.com/2013/02/japanese-tattoo-designs.html.
 Thanks!